University of Virginia secret societies: Society of Purple Shadows

+The Purple Shadows' principal contribution today is the honor system's ongoing support.
+The Shadows leave notecards for first-year students during convocation to formally welcome them to the honor system; present the James Hay Jr. award for contributions to the honor system; and send letters in defense of the honor system when the existing single sanction system is challenged.
+The group has taken other stands recently, including encouraging students to end the practice of chanting "not gay" when The Good Old Song is sung.

 Society of the Dawn

 The Society of the Dawn, speculated to have been formed in 1984, is a philanthropic society that seeks to bring attention to incidents within the university community through public recognition and dialogue.
 Acts by the society have included distributing letters of recognition to faculty members deemed examples of high-quality service during fiscal difficulty and the construction of small displays of flowers to bring attention to sexual assault at the university and promote increased administrative combat of sexual crime.
 Most recently, the Society of the Dawn has issued public statements recognizing dedicated student organizations that diversify the university's public image.